HectorVilas/lights-out/README.md

 Note: I just restored it to the original text.
 I must get used to make my code friendly for other programmers.

 ## update 7
 Every time the player clicks on a tile, the "moves" counter will add 1 to it.
 If the player starts a new game, it goes back to zero.
+Buttons without function will have a purple color for now.